voftik/meet2obsidian/docs/technical-overview.md

 The system is structured using a modular architecture that consists of:

 1. **File Monitoring Subsystem**: Watches directories for new video files
+2. **File Management System**: Provides robust file operations with error handling
-2. **Audio Extraction Subsystem**: Extracts audio from video files
+3. **Audio Extraction Subsystem**: Extracts audio from video files
-3. **Processing Queue System**: Manages the workflow of file processing
+4. **Processing Queue System**: Manages the workflow of file processing
-4. **Note Generation**: Creates structured Markdown notes from transcriptions
+5. **Note Generation**: Creates structured Markdown notes from transcriptions
-5. **Obsidian Integration**: Provides templates and utilities for Obsidian compatibility
+6. **Obsidian Integration**: Provides templates and utilities for Obsidian compatibility

 ### Project Directory Structure